All Episodes

 The leader of the Justice Department team that prosecuted a landmark lawsuit against tobacco companies said yesterday that Bush administration political appointees repeatedly ordered her to take steps that weakened the government's racketeering case.

-Sharon Eubanks said that Bush loyalists and Attorney General Gonzalez's office began micromanaging the team strategic in the final weeks of the trial in 2005, to the detriment of the government's claim that the industry had conspired to lie to uh U.S. smokers.
+Sharon Eubanks said that Bush loyalists in Attorney General Gonzalez's office began micromanaging the team's strategery in the final weeks of the trial in 2005 to the detriment of the government's claim that the industry had conspired to lie to U.S. smokers.

-Eubanks, a 22-year career lawyer at justice, said that three political appointees were responsible for the last-minute shift in the government's tobacco case in 2005.
+Eubanks, a 22-year career lawyer at justice, said that three political appointees were responsible for the last-minute shifts in the government's tobacco case in 2005.

-Then associate AJ Robert McCallum, then assistant A.G.
-Peter Kessler and Kessler's deputy at the time, Dan Merrin.
+Then associate AG Robert McCallum, then assistant AG Peter Kessler, and Kessler's deputy at the time, Dan Marin.

-Now, I the story prints out to two pages.
+Now, the story prints out to two pages.

-Um if you read the entire story, and we will link to it at Rush Limbaugh.com, you will conclude the entire premise of this story makes no sense.
+And if you read the entire story, and we will link to it at rushlimbaugh.com, you will conclude the entire premise of this story makes no sense.

 And you will see that there was no political pressure.

-But you have to read to the end of the story.
+But you have to read to the end of the story to get that.

 There was a legitimate debate about how the government should proceed in this tobacco trial.

-And in the drive-by as the post went out there, they found this this one guy who had sour grapes, and this one guy might have even contacted them to get the story generated.
+And this one guy might have even contacted them to get the story generated.

 Be right back, folks.